-The per capita income in New Market in 2010 was $36,940, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $147,760 for a family of four.
+The per capita income in New Market in 2018 was $40,896, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $163,584 for a family of four.

-New Market is a somewhat ethnically-diverse town.
+New Market is a very ethnically-diverse town.
 The people who call New Market home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Market residents report their race to be White, followed by Asian.
-Important ancestries of people in New Market include Irish, Polish, English, and Italian.
+The greatest number of New Market residents report their race to be White, followed by Black or African-American.
+New Market also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.52% of the town’s residents.
+Important ancestries of people in New Market include German, Irish, Italian, Polish, and English.

 The most common language spoken in New Market is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.